jundalisay/sp/content/en/material/ufo.md

 ## Gravity Amplifiers

 Lazar sources anti-gravity from the Gravity-A wave from the proton.
-- We call this as the aetherspace or most2 in Material Superphysics
+- We call this as the aetherspace or mos2 in Material Superphysics
-- This is known as the gluon field in Modern Physics
+- This is known as the empty atomic space in Modern Physics, which is an extension of the gluon field

 {{< i s="/graphics/physics/gravitya.jpg" a="Gravity A is the aetherspace" c="Gravity A is the aetherspace in Superphysics" >}}